Books by Dale Harris

 There’s an irony here, that a musical genre I find mostly uninspiring has its roots intertwined with the musical legacy of a band that was, in my youth, one of the most inspiring acts I’d ever heard.
 I can still remember hearing The Joshua Tree album for the first time, and feeling like I was touching the tip of something archetypal, music I’d always known but never heard before.

 I sometimes wonder what Bono and the lads think of contemporary Christian music.
 I once heard Bono say in an interview that when rock music ceased to rebel against established forms, it will devolve into folk music.
-I think he said it shortly after Achtung Baby had come out, and fans everywhere were so shocked by the sudden left turn, musically speaking, that the band had taken with that album.
+I think he said it shortly after Achtung Baby had come out, and fans everywhere were shocked by the sudden left turn, musically speaking, that the band had taken with that album.
 His point was that rebellion is woven into the DNA of rock music, and when the genre ceases to startle our musical sensibilities, it will fossilize.

 The rebellious nature of rock, of course, is one of the aspects that made it so threatening to most Christian leaders in the early days, especially because that rebellious spirit so often found its expression in obscenity, licentiousness, and hedonism.
 In U2’s music, though, the spirit of rebellion was channeled in the direction of social justice and world peace (more on that in a later post).
 This made it risky in a different way, perhaps, but because these themes were often couched in spiritual terms, the risk was never fully felt.

 And so, whether intentionally or simply by osmosis, contemporary Christian musicians started absorbing and reiterating the musical sentiments of what would become one of the biggest bands in the world.
-For better or for worse, U2 loaned their paired-down, atmospheric approach to music making to the contemporary Christian genre.
+For better or for worse, U2 loaned their paired-down, atmospheric approach to music-making to the contemporary Christian genre.
 I’m sure there have been some ways in which this has made it better, but given the state of Christian music today, my sense is that there are a lot of ways, too, that it’s made it worse.

 Very, very few popular Christian songs today do anything original musically; they all seem sadly unwilling to rebel against the paste-pudding repetition of tonic, dominant, relative minor and sub-dominant chords.
 And I can’t think of many that come close lyrically to matching the yearning brilliance of a song like “One Tree Hill” or “Ultraviolet.”
 Contemporary Christian Music adopted the forms that a band like U2 was popularizing, back when it was still rebellious to do so, but then, unlike U2 itself, CCM simply stopped rebelling.